middlewares/php-session/README.md

 #### `options(array $options)`

-Array of options passed to `session_start()` [(only php7, more info)](http://php.net/manual/en/migration70.new-features.php#migration70.new-features.session-options)
+Array of options passed to [`session_start()`](http://php.net/session_start)

 ### `regenerateId(int $interval, string $key = 'session-id-expires')`

 The session id regeneration interval in seconds.
-If 0 or it's not provided, sesson ID will remain unchanged.
+If it's 0 or not provided, sesson ID will remain unchanged.

 The session id expiry timestamp key name.